 It is one of London’s most desirable areas with pastel coloured houses and a thriving market.
 Chic and hip pubs and restaurants are plentiful and it is a wonderful place to stay when visiting London.
 Let me take you on a self-guided Notting Hill walking tour including a map of the most instagrammable spots.
 Who knows!
 You might even meet a famous actor in a travel book store!

 The Notting Hill area of London is a now affluent district in the Royal Borough of Kensington and Chelsea, Greater London.
 It is located north of Kensington, and is known for being a cosmopolitan neighbourhood, hosting the annual Notting Hill Carnival.

 If you don’t want to wander around the Notting Hill area aimlessly looking for the right photograph opportunities then this post is for you.
-This guide will direct you to all the pretty spots to make your Instagram pop!
+This guide will direct you to all the best Instagam spots in Notting Hill to make your Instagram pop!

-Top Tip: The best time to get the Notting Hill streets to yourself is early in the morning on a weekday.
-You can thank me for this one later.
+*Top Tip: The best time to get the Notting Hill streets to yourself is early in the morning on a weekday.
+Notting Hill is one of the most visited areas of London and for good reason.
+You can thank me for this one later!

 This self-guided walk around the Notting Hill streets will take you through the best of this neighbourhood’s hidden streets and mews.
 As I mentioned above there are lots of cafes, pubs, and restaurants along the way, so feel free to stop and absorb the area’s colours and charm if you need a break.